Oliver Jessop (Director)

 MA (York) BA hons (Dunelm) MCIFA

 Oliver is a Corporate Member of the Chartered Institute for Archaeologists (CIfA) and is a recognised expert on the survey and analysis of standing buildings and historic landscapes.
-He is the Chair of the Chartered Institute for Archaeologists Professional Membership Panel and has formely been a Trustee of the Derbyshire Archaeology Society, withover 24 years of experience of the heritage sector.
+He is the Chair of the Chartered Institute for Archaeologists Professional Membership Panel and has formely been a Trustee of the Derbyshire Archaeology Society.
+Oliver has 25 years experience of working within the heritage sector.

 Previous employment was for the University of Durham (1993-1997), the National Trust at Stowe Gardens (1998-2001), as a Project Manager (2002-2009) with ARCUS at the University of Sheffield, and as a Senior Project Manager/Heritage Consultant with Wessex Archaeology (2009-2012).

 He has worked as an independent Heritage Consultant since January 2012 when he founded The JESSOP Consultancy.
 Since 2008, Oliver has acted as the Archaeological Consultant at Chatsworth involved with the Masterplan restoration of the house and surrounding gardens.
 This role has since 2016 expanded to include the provision of consultancy advice to the Royal Horticultural Society for their annual flower show at Chatsworth.
 Current projects include work on the Blenheim Estate, Woburn Abbey, Gorhambury House, the former Rowntree Chocolate Factory in York and and the Phoenix Foundry in Lewes.

 BA hons (Sheffield) MA (Sheffield) MCIFA